fryerlab/LBD_CWOW/README.md

 ```
 snakemake -s RNA.alignment.Snakefile -j 100 --rerun-incomplete
 ```
 The above command will submit 100 jobs in parallel and re-run any incomplete jobs.
-The outputs will include: fastqc reports, BAM files, gene-level counts data, and RNA metrics.
+The outputs will include fastqc reports, BAM files, gene-level counts data, and RNA metrics.
 Details regarding each processing step are outlined within the `RNA.alignment.Snakefile`.

 To have the sequences align to a reference genome informed on the sex chromosome complement, create a male and female sample ID list within the `RNA.config.json` file.
 See the premade `RNA.config.json` file located in `scripts/snakemake/` for the list of male and female sample IDs.
 The individuals have already been sex checked, see Olney et al. 202x for more details.